 The table below shows the numbers of visitors to Ashdown Museum during the year before and the year after it was refurbished.
 The charts show the result of surveys asking visitors how satisfied thay were with their visit, during the same two periods.

-Some people believe that museums should be free to everyone and not charge an entry fee.
+Some people belive that museums should be free to everyone and not charge an entry fee.
 To what extent do you agree ?

-The diagram below shows a small local museum and its surroundings in 1957 and 2007.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The picture below shows the plan of a museum in 1998 and after some changes were made in it in 2008.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 The table below shows the numbers of visitors to Ashdown Museum during the year before and the year after it was refurbished.
 The charts show the result of surveys asking visitors how satisfied they were with their visit, during the same two periods.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.